readyready15728/misc/morrowind-notes.md

 - My papers had "take" and "close" at the top.
 - You can click and move objects from the game world to your inventory.
 - I accidentally discovered `<Tab>` changes the camera from first- to third-person.
+- Mouse wheel also changes from first-person to increasingly zoomed-out third-person.
 - When I received my first weapon (a dagger), I equipped it by going into inventory and dropping it on my character.